 Education in Africa is another burning issue.
 This problem gets even worse under the pressure of problems with electricity.
 For instance, in sub-Saharan Africa, 65% of primary schools lack the most basic access to electricity.

 Investment in renewable energy gives African countries the opportunity to get uninterrupted access to electricity, which will provide all schools across Africa with enough power.
-Many countries face the problem of refugees who leave their hometowns in search for better opportunities, among which is getting a high-quality education.
+Many countries face the problem of refugees who leave their hometowns in search of better opportunities, among which is getting a high-quality education.

 Education in many African countries lacks a lot of things like professionals teaching students necessary skills like writing a college paper or even reading.
 There’s also a problem with facilities and the issue of free access to educational resources.
 However, investments in renewable energy can solve this problem, as it is a good push towards the success of the economy.